FAQs

 When is the navigation campus expected to open?

-Upon completing renovations, the facility will open potentially as soon as early 2025.
+Upon completing renovations, the facility is planned to open late 2025.

 What is the cost of the property and where does funding come from?